ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 In the future, other specifications may consider protecting DNS messages with other transport layers, among others, DNS over DTLS {{?RFC8094}}, or DNS over HTTPs (DoH) {{?RFC8484}} or DNS over QUIC {{?RFC9250}}.

-## Implementation Concerns {#sec-ctrl-implementation}

-The Hidden Primary Server on the HNA differs from a regular authoritative server for the home network due to:

-Interface Binding:
-: the Hidden Primary Server will almost certainly listen on the WAN Interface, whereas a regular Homenet Authoritative Servers would listen on the internal home network interface.

-Limited exchanges:
-: the purpose of the Hidden Primary Server is to synchronize with the DM, not to serve any zones to end users, or the public Internet.
-This results in a limited number of possible exchanges (AXFR/IXFR) with a small number of IP addresses and an implementation SHOULD enable filtering policies as described in  {{sec-cpe-sec-policies}}.

 # Synchronization Channel {#sec-synch}

 The DM Synchronization Channel is used for communication between the HNA and the DM for synchronizing the Public Homenet Zone.